SiddhiRohan/heart-attack-prediction/README.md

 ## Goal

 The primary goal of this study is to contribute to the early detection and prediction of heart attacks.
-By analyzing various patient features and employing sophisticated algorithms, we aim to provide valuable insights that can assist healthcare professionals in identifying high-risk individuals.
+By analyzing various patient features and employing sophisticated algorithms, I aim to provide valuable insights that can assist healthcare professionals in identifying high-risk individuals.

 ## Data

-Our predictive model is built upon a comprehensive dataset that includes diverse patient information.
+My predictive model is built upon a comprehensive dataset that includes diverse patient information.
 Features such as age, gender, resting blood pressure, cholesterol levels, and other relevant factors are considered to create a robust and reliable prediction model.

 ## Requirements
 - Pandas